unrealwork/atsd-use-cases/USMortality/README.md

 Maneuvering through the entity and searching for our desired data can be very time consuming.
 Now, let us look at building a simple SQL query which will do the work for us.

-**SQL query for recent pneumonia and influenza deaths in Boston, Massachusetts**
+Here is an SQL query looking at recent pneumonia and influenza deaths in Boston, Massachusetts.

 ```sql
 SELECT datetime, value, tags.*